vivienne-zhu/Ascension-RPG-Game/README.md

 	![All enemy types](https://github.com/UPenn-CIT599/final-project-team31_towergame/blob/master/Screenshots/enemies.png)

 	>The final floor, 10, will have one **Boss enemy**.
-This the strongest of all enemies that can do more powerful _outrage_ attacks at lower levels of stamina.
+This is the strongest of all enemies that can do more powerful _outrage_ attacks at lower levels of stamina.

 	![Boss enemy](https://github.com/UPenn-CIT599/final-project-team31_towergame/blob/master/Screenshots/Boss.png)

 	>Enemies have random stats that are generated on the fly that scale with floor count.
 This is the ensure that every playthrough will be different and the player would need to adapt to kill off the most threatening of enemies first.

-	>The **Boss enemy** has an unique ability called outrage.
+	>The **Boss enemy** has a unique ability called outrage.
 We will leave it to the player to find out the trigger behind it!

 3. **Controls:**